tom-con/Galvanize_Classified_2/README.md

 ### Getting Started

-Copy your files from **Part 1** into your project directory.
+Copy your files from **Part 1** into the **server** project directory.
+Adjust your server/app.js file to serve up your angular files in the client directory.
+You may use a CDN or node_modules for your angular script.
 This is important: make sure you don't edit the part 1 files so we can evaluate each part independently.
 This also allows you to redo pieces of this assessment individually.

 ### Requirements